omar711/maptimeSG/README.md

 * 561,310 (or 7.1GB) corresponding map tiles

-# Collecting Training Data
+# Building the Training Set

-We begin by compiling a set of training data, along with tools to reproduce this later, or extend for future uses.
-The following pages give background on how we collect data from three sources (OSM, HOTOSM, Bing) in order to generate a set of map tiles with corresponding verified building polygons.
+We began by compiling a set of training data, along with tools to reproduce this later, or extend for future uses.
+The following pages give background on how we collected data from three sources (OSM, HOTOSM, Bing) in order to generate a set of map tiles with corresponding verified building polygons.

 1. [Enumerate Projects of Interest](../../wiki/Enumerating-Projects)
 1. [Locate Validated Task Areas](../../wiki/Finding-Validated-Task-Areas)